EternityForest/EmberOS/README.md

 Put a fresh zipped raspbian full image in the src/images dir

-Run sudo ./build_dist in the src dir.
+Run sudo eatmydata ./build_dist in the src dir.
 This may take over an hour, and you need internet access the whole time.
+Eatmydata isn't necessary but speeds everything up a lot.

 You will need to put the proper deb package at filesystem/debs/voice2json_2.0_armhf.deb in the youmightneedit module.
 Get it here: http://voice2json.org/install.html